FAQs: Answers To All Your Questions About IT Outsourcing With DDC

 If a transportation company lacks the internal resources to keep up with IT demand, where does DDC fit in?

 Our team is equipped to provide dedicated and highly skilled IT support, whether it be for specific short-term projects or for ongoing support to overcome the integration and visibility hurdles.
 We offer four primary service offerings - Systems Development, Database Development, .NET Programming, and E-commerce.

 Many of DDC’s carriers have thousands of customers.
 But not all of their customers are ready or willing to take the leap to API integration.
 This requires balancing between customers who are proactive and embrace innovation and those who are a little slower to jump on the bandwagon.
 We help fill that gap.

-Q: Does DDC’s IT talent have experience in transportation and freight industry?
+Does DDC’s IT talent have experience in the transportation and freight industry?

-A: PHP-based applications can run on OS like UNIX, Linux and Windows.
-A key benefit for the transportation industry it that it is platform-independent.
+PHP-based applications can run on OS like UNIX, Linux and Windows.
+A key benefit for the transportation industry is that it is platform-independent.

 Used in web development, one common example of where our PHP expertise supports clients is within online dashboards.